People

 Dr. Mike Williamson

 Mike rejoins the lab as a PDRA following the successful completion of his PhD in 2022 in which he used network analyses to explore the environmental drivers influencing the movement and behaviour of reef sharks in the British Indian Ocean Territory (London NERC DTP).
 Mike as has a wealth of experience studying marine vertebrates during six years working for the University of Queensland as the Research Officer for the Cetacean Ecology and Acoustics Laboratory, and as a freelance field technician for the University of St. Andrews.
-His current project is working with Dr Adam Piper tracking the movements and social behaviour of European eels in UK reservoirs.
+His current project is working with Dr Adam Piper (ZSL) tracking the movements and social behaviour of European eels in UK reservoirs.

 PhD Candidate